robertpiazza/robertpiazza.github.io/_posts/2022-02-18-Deep Learning Part 2.markdown

 > - How neural networks learn via backpropagation and gradient descent

-This is Part 2 of a companion notebook for the book [Deep Learning with Python, Second Edition](https://www.manning.com/books/deep-learning-with-python-second-edition?a_aid=keras&a_bid=76564dff).
-The original notebook only contained runnable code blocks and section titles, and omits everything else.
-I, Robert Piazza, have added my own notes and comments to the book for greater learning and reference capabilities.
+This will be the second part of a series of posts for my own reference and continued professional development in deep learning.
+It should mostly follow important points taken from François Chollet's book Deep Learning with Python, Second Edition.

+The main book itself can be found at [Manning.com](https://livebook.manning.com/book/deep-learning-with-python-second-edition/chapter-1/)

 ```python
 # conda create --name deep-learning